 Generating monthly management reports on the status of the help desk is a challenge or even impossible without the correct reporting tool.
 This is another case where a professional help desk solution comes to the rescue by supplying reports that address all the common management criteria.

 Features to look for in a Help Desk

 There is a basic set of features that a good help desk must contain:

 - Ensure that issues are correctly logged, assigned and actioned within a tracking process system.

 - Maintain a central database of client details and help desk history.

 - Automatically assign issues to the relevant department or person responsible

-- Ensuring that the user is notified when the correct support staff is assigned the issue.
+- Automatically notify the user via email when a technician is assigned the issue.